-Although all companies must hold an AGM, there are exemptions for some companies.
+Although all companies must hold an AGM, some are exempt.
 For dormant relevant companies (i.e. not a listed company nor a subsidiary of a listed company) with total assets of less than or equal to S$500,000 (consolidated value if it is an ultimate parent company), you are exempted from preparing financial statements and therefore do not need to hold an AGM.

-Despite its exemption, you are still required to submit the details during your filing of the company's annual return.
+Despite this exemption, you are still required to submit the details during your filing of the company's annual return.